osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 user@login04 $ scp s20_user@learn.chtc.wisc.edu:bar .
 ```

-You can also copy folders between hosts using the `-r` option.
+You can also copy folders between servers using the `-r` option.
 If I kept all my files from the HTC exercise 1.3 in a folder named `htc-1.3` on `learn.chtc.wisc.edu`, I could use
 the following command to copy them to my home directory on `login04.osgconnect.net`: